Mazamars312/openfpga-pcengine-cd/README.md

 What will make this PCECD 0.2.0 ALPHA completed Release?
 --------------------------------------------------------

--	Get 99 tracks with Multi file BIN/CUE Files
+-	Get 99 tracks with Multi file BIN/CUE Files  with the new APF framework

 - 	Remove the need for the requirement of JSON Files.
 (Yes it is now doable I just need to do all the checks in the core)